AppliedMechanicsLab/ENGN0310/Labs/ThreepointBendingLab.md

 #### <u>Steps: </u>

 (a) You will each be given the spagetti.
 Measure its diameter using the vernier caliper provided.
 Then mark three positions  denoted as $A, C, B$ of spaghetto using marker pen from left to right.
 We will apply loads on these three positions.
-The distance between neighboring points is $ 5.75~\rm mm$.
+The distance between neighboring points is $ 5.75~\rm cm$.

 (b) Mark multiple positions on the spagetti from point $A$ to point $C$ with uniform distance.
 The distance is $\frac{1}{6} L$, where $L$ is the distance from $A$ to $B$.